Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Sending limits

 Zelle doesn’t dictate sending limits on linked banks or credit unions.
-Instead, each specific institution will place these limits; some may allow higher limits for certain customers.
-Check with your bank to see your limits before using Zelle to send larger amounts of money.
+Instead, each specific institution sets these limits, and some may allow higher limits for certain customers.
+Check with your bank to see your limits before using Zelle to send larger amounts.

 Data security